Myterian/FlaxEvent/README.md

 }
 ```
 \
-Add the desired FlaxEvent type to your `Actor` or `Script`.
-FlaxEvents supports up to four generic arguments:
+FlaxEvents support up to four types of parameters:

 ```cs
 public FlaxEvent MySimpleEvent = new();